finopsfoundation/framework/projects/encouraging-engineers-to-take-action.md

 ---

+layout: default

-title: Encouraging engineers to take action
+title: Encouraging Engineers to Take Action
 description: We gathered our FinOps experts to address the challenge of encouraging and enabling engineers to get more involved.
 It's not just a challenge for engineers-- everyone has a role to play.
-layout: default
+project-title: Encouraging Engineers to Take Action
+project-description: We gathered our FinOps experts to address the challenge of encouraging and enabling engineers to get more involved.
+It's not just a challenge for engineers-- everyone has a role to play.

 ---

 ## Playbook Details